QuickShop-Community/QuickShop-Hikari-Documents/docs/modules/localization.md

 ## Force to use single language

-If your server are not facing the players from worldwide, or you want force everybody only can see one language on your server, you can disable unused languages from config.yml.
+If your server is not facing the players from worldwide, or you want to force everybody only can see one language on your server, you can disable unused languages from config.yml.

 ```yaml
 #Choose which languages should be enabled